AVSLab/basilisk/src/simulation/environment/groundLocation/groundLocation.rst

     groundTarget.specifyLocation(np.radians(0.), np.radians(0.), 0.) #  Sets location in latitude, longitude, altitude coordinates
     scSim.AddModelToTask(simTaskName, groundTarget)

+The ``maximumRange`` variable is optional and defaults to -1.
+This means by default no maximum range is considered.
+Set it to a positive value to have ``hasAccess`` output message variable depend on range.

 A groundLocation can be affixed to a specific planet by setting its ``planetInMsg`` input message: